-Most Crossing campuses delay or cancel school for weather when their local public school cancels.
+Crossing campuses delay or cancel school for weather at the discretion of the campus leadership, while taking into account the local public schools decision to close or not.
 Please communicate with your Location Leader to understand the cancelation policy of your campus.